 In May 2021 the Company signed a 12-month membership agreement to lease space with WeWork at 501 Boylston Street, Boston, Massachusetts, commencing on August 1, 2021.
 The agreement was extended for six months on August 1, 2022.
 The 12-month agreement and 6-month extension are accounted for as short-term leases.
-The Company recorded \$0.3 million and \$0.1 million, respectively, in lease expense associated with the membership agreement during the years ended December 31, 2022, and 2021.
+The lease agreement was terminated during the year ended December 31, 2023.
+The Company recorded \$0.1 million and \$0.1 million, respectively, in lease expense associated with the membership agreement during the years ended December 31, 2023, and 2022.